BSLang/BS/README.md

 BS is a general purpose Gradually typed language which can and should be used for building absolutely everything absolutely all the time.

 * BS Hates programmers
-* BS aims to create the "booby trapped aztec temple pit of fail"
+* Booby trapped aztec temple pit of fail
-* Programs must be edited and saved using Microsoft Word
+* Programs must be edited and saved using Microsoft Word (2003)
 * Compiles to ECMAScript3

 ##Language Features